Towards Explainable TOPSIS: Visual Insights into the Effects of Weights and Aggregations on Rankings: WMSD-space: a method for visualizing TOPSIS aggregations and rankings

 \subsection{$\mathit{VS}$: The Weighted Utility Space}

 While $\mathit{US}$ has the shape of a hypercube, it changes as soon as it becomes non-uniformly weighted, i.e., as soon as non-uniform criteria weights are applied.
-By weighing the criteria, one introduces preferential information from the decision maker (which is of a different origin than elements of $\mathit{US}$) and alters the influence of the criteria on the final TOPSIS ranking.
-Thus, the shape of the weighted version of $\mathit{US}$ (in which all TOPSIS operations are actually performed) generalizes to a hyperrectangle, with the special case of the hypercube obtained for all weights equal to one.
-More precisely, every case of weights equal to a predefined positive constant (not necessarily one) would also result in a hypercube.
+By weighing the criteria, one introduces preferential information from the decision maker and alters the influence of the criteria on the final TOPSIS ranking (as will be later illustrated in case studies in Section~\ref{sec:case}).
+Thus, the shape of the weighted version of $\mathit{US}$, in which all TOPSIS operations are actually performed, generalizes to a hyperrectangle, with the special case of the hypercube obtained for all weights equal to one.
+Notice that the application of weights is in fact a linear operation.